A Deep Ritz Method for High-Dimensional Steady States of the Cahn-Hilliard Equation: Numerical Experiments

 Specifically, the maximum frequency is chosen as $f_m = 3$, with domain lengths $L_x = L_y = 1$.
 Under this construction, periodic boundary conditions are naturally satisfied, and the total loss function reduces to

 where $\mathcal{L}_i$ and $\mathcal{L}_m$ are defined as in Subsection~\ref{2D_numer_triv}.

-The outer and inner iteration numbers are set to 10 and 100, respectively, and the learning rate is $\eta = 10^{-3}$.
-In the following, we present several representative numerical examples of non-trivial steady states.
+In the deep ritz method, the numbers of outer and inner iterations are set to 10 and 100, respectively, with a learning rate of $\eta = 10^{-3}$.
+Below, we present several representative numerical examples of non-trivial steady states.
 For all cases, the method converges within approximately $60$ seconds, demonstrating its computational efficiency.
+Additionally, we compare our results with those obtained from the finite difference method (FDM).
+In the FDM computations, we use $Nx = 202, Ny=202$ mesh points and a time step size of $\Delta t = 10^{-2}$ for all the cases.

 \paragraph{\textit{Case 1}} Figure~\ref{2d_eg4}(b) shows a representative non-trivial steady-state solution obtained from the random initialization displayed in Figure~\ref{2d_eg4}(a).
 The solution exhibits a typical phase-separated configuration, consisting of a region where $\phi\approx -1$ embedded within a surrounding region where $\phi\approx 1$, with the two phases connected by a thin and smooth interfacial layer.
-This behavior is consistent with the expected phase separation dynamics of the Cahn--Hilliard equation.
-The corresponding free energy of the steady state is approximately $0.0235$, which is significantly lower than that of the trivial solution, indicating that the method successfully captures energetically favorable non-trivial configurations.
+This phase profile is consistent with the numerical solution calculated by FDM, shown as in Figure \ref{2d_eg4}(c) after a translation.
+Figure \ref{2d_eg4}(d) presents the point-wise absolute error between the two phase profiles from DL and FDM after translational alignment.
+The $L^2$ norm error between them is $0.0083$; see Table \ref{L2_L_infty_error}.
+The free energy of the steady state is approximately $0.0232$, with a relative error of $4.33 \times 10^{-3}$ with respect to the steady state obtained via FDM (see Table \ref{Relative_erro_egy}).

 Figures~\ref{2d_eg4_losses}(a) and (b) illustrate the evolution of the energy loss and mass constraint loss, respectively.
 The energy loss decreases and converges to a stable value, and the mass constraint loss decreases with an average magnitude on the order of $10^{-7}$.
-Figure~\ref{2d_eg4_losses}(c) presents the decay of the error defined in \eqref{Error}, further confirming the convergence and accuracy of the computed solution.
+Figure~\ref{2d_eg4_losses}(c) presents the decay of the error defined in \eqref{Error}, further confirming the convergence and precision of the calculated solution.
 These results demonstrate that the proposed method is capable of efficiently capturing complex non-trivial steady states in higher-dimensional settings.